Are you trying to cancel your broadband? From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!

 If you are within your minimum contract term, you’ll be asked to pay an exit fee to leave your contract.

-This is calculated as your monthly charge, less VAT, minus the monthly charges Sky are saving by your early cancellation.
+This is calculated as your monthly charge, less VAT, minus the monthly charges Sky saves through your early cancellation.
 A small early payment discount is applied, then this total is multiplied by the months remaining and VAT is added back on.
 The final total is around 60% of your monthly charge for each month remaining in your contract.

 Â